Never been to a cross stitch retreat? Never even know such a thing existed?? Well, that was me up until about 4 years ago!

 This retreat was held in September and was yet another great event!
 You can read about all the fun that was had by going here: 2018 Cross Stitch Club Recap

 We also have our 2019 Cross Stitch Club Retreat being planned for Nashville, TN to be held in Aug 2019.
-Our guests are going to be HAED artist Aimee Stewart and Erica Michaels We also have some great vendors lined up.
+We have some great designers and vendors lined up!
 For more information, request to join this group:

 If you have any questions about anything at all, please feel free to email me at firstname.lastname@example.org or look me up on Facebook (click and it will take you to my profile).